frctl/fractal/README.md

 Fractal has an active group of contributors but we are always looking for more help.
 If you are interested in contributing then please come and say hi on [Fractal's Slack workspace](https://slack.fractal.build/) - or of course we will always welcome pull requests on any of the [frctl organisation](https://github.com/frctl) repos.

+Please note we have a [code of conduct](.github/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## Credits

 Fractal is developed and maintained by [Danielle Huntrods](http://github.com/dkhuntrods), [Mark Perkins](http://github.com/allmarkedup) and all our excellent contributors.